AdaCore/gnatcoverage/qualification/qm/plans/Software_Quality_Assurance_Plan/content.rst

 * **objectives:**

-  * Check the accuracy, completeness and consistency with plans.
+  * Check the accuracy, completeness and consistency with respect to the qualification objectives.

 * **output:** QA inspection report (qa/YYYYMMDD/qa_tor.doc).